Cristóbal de Morales: Life

 Cristóbal de Morales was born in Seville and, after an exceptional early education there, which included a rigorous training in the classics as well as musical study with some of the foremost composers, he held posts at Ávila and Plasencia.
 All that is known about his family is that he had a sister, and that his father died prior to his sister's marriage in 1530.
 Others who lived in Seville are considered to be potential relatives of Morales.
 These include Cristóbal de Morales, a singer employed by Duke of Medina Sidonia in 1504; Alonso de Morales, treasurer of the cathedral in 1503; Francisco de Morales (d.
 1505), a canon; and Diego de Morales, who was the cathedral notary in 1525.

 Earlier Spanish popes of the Borja family held a long tradition of employing Spanish singers in the papal chapel’s choir.
 This had a significant effect on Morales' success.
 Starting in 1522, there are three different occurrences where a Cristóbal de Morales was indicated to be an organist.
 There is little information of the whereabouts of Morales from January 1532 to May 1534.
 Morales is documented three times in Rome as ‘presbyter toletanus’ in May and December 1534.
 By 1535 he had moved to Rome, where he was a singer in the papal choir, evidently due to the interest of Pope Paul III who was partial to Spanish singers.
 He remained in Rome until 1545, in the employ of the Vatican; then, after a period of unsuccessfully seeking other employment in Italy (with the emperor, as well as with Cosimo I de Medici) he returned to Spain, where he held a succession of posts, many of which were marred by financial or political difficulties.
+The last of these was as maestro di capilla at Málaga Cathedral in his native Andalusia from 1551–53.
 While he was renowned by this time as one of the greatest composers in Europe, he seems to have been unpopular as an employee, for he began to have difficulty finding and keeping positions.